UpCloudLtd/upcloud-cli/README.md

 pre-commit install
 ```

 Make the changes with your favorite editor.
-Once you're done, create a new branch and push it back to Github.
+Once you're done, create a new branch and push it back to GitHub.
 ```bash
 git checkout -b <branch-name>
 <add your changes, "git status" helps>